sovrin-foundation/token-plugin/devops/vagrant/desktop/README.md

 3. Download Pycharm for ubuntu as .tar.gz file.
-Put the file in the common sub-directory and name the file pycharm-community.tar.gz.  *FAILURE to follow this command will lead to errors.*
+Put the file in the common sub-directory and name the file pycharm-community.tar.gz.  *FAILURE to follow this command will lead to disappointment.*

 Additional vagrant documentation
 https://www.vagrantup.com/docs/cli/